29457A-SNowflakes/29457A-High-Stakes-Notebook/main.typ

 // applies the template
 // the show rule essentially passes the entire document into the `notebook` function.
-#show text: set text(font: "DejaVu Sans Mono", size: 9pt)
+//#show text: set text(font: "DejaVu Sans Mono", size: 9pt)
 #show: notebook.with(
   team-name: "29457A", // TODO: put your team name here
   season: "High Stakes",